awesomeWM/awesome/docs/90-FAQ.md

 ### My screens are not configured correctly

 Awesome is a window manager, not a desktop environment.
-To configure your screens, the `xrandr` tool or various GUI application exists.
+To configure your screens, the `xrandr` tool or various GUI applications exist.
 For more information, refer to the
 [Arch Linux wiki](https://wiki.archlinux.org/index.php/xrandr).